 Professor (I School and Dept. of Political Science)

-Focus: International relations, international business, and the information economy.
+Focus: International politics, international business, and the information economy; Cybersecurity; Behavioral economics within Information Systems

 What brought you to the I School?

-I came to the I School because of my substantive interests in political economy of information-intensive production, but also because I am learning to build prototypes and experiments as a way to evaluate and test theory in the fast-evolving space that interests us.
+I came to the I School because of my substantive interests in political economy of information-intensive production, but also because I am learning to build prototypes and experiments as a way to evaluate and test theory in this fast-evolving space.
+As the data 'revolution' evolves, I've become increasingly interested in how decision-makers, particularly inside complex organizations, will (and should) use data products to inform strategic decision making.

 What information issues interest you most?